-102 At Will Employment Effective Date: 05/07/2018
+102 At Will Employment Effective Date: 08/01/2022

-Your employment with us is voluntary and is subject to termination by you or us at will, with or without cause, and with or without notice, at any time, with the exception of Social Services' employees, who are subject to the State Merit System.
+Your employment with us is voluntary and is subject to termination by you or us at will, with or without cause, and with or without notice, at any time, with the exception of Human Service Zone employees, who are subject to the State Merit System.
 Nothing in this handbook should be interpreted to be in conflict with or modify your status as an at-will employee.
-This handbook is not an employment contract, and no one outside of our Administrator has the ability to offer you any sort of contract of employment.
+This handbook is not an employment contract, and no one outside of our County Administrator has the ability to offer any type of contract of employment.